IvoryC/BioLockJ/mkdocs/user-guide/docs/FAQ.md

 ---
 **Answer:** Use `-u`.

 This is often the result of a typo somewhere.
 Generally, BioLockJ runs a check-dependencies protocol on each module, and all required properties should be checked during that process, and it stops when it first finds a problem.
 With the `--unused-props` or `-u` option, biolockj will check dependencies for all modules, even after one fails, and any properties that were never used will be printed to the screen.
-This often highlights typos in property names, or properties that are not used by the currenlty configured moudles.
+This often highlights typos in property names, or properties that are not used by the currenlty configured modules.
 Keep in mind, this only reports properties in your primary config file, not in any of your defaultProps files.

 ---